MISTLab/tls-python-object/README.md

 If a malicious user successfully posed as your `Relay`, your `Endpoint` would send them messages that they could decrypt, including your password (this is prevented by TLS when using your own secret key and public certificate).
 If they successfully posed as your `Endpoint` they could send malicious pickled objects to your `Relay` (this is prevented by them not knowing your password).

-In a nutshell, you want your password to be as strong as possible, and your TLS secret key to be kept... well, secret :lock:
+In a nutshell, **when using `tlspyo` you want your password to be as strong as possible, and your TLS secret key to be kept... well, secret** :lock:

+For safety-critical applications, we recommend you ditch `pickle` altogether and instead code a secure custom serialization protocol, on top of the TLS layer provided by `tlspyo`.

 ## Custom serialization